 If you currently eat fast food and don’t workout at all, telling yourself you are going to go to the gym five times a week and eat only 1200 calories a day will set you up for disappointment and failure because that level of self-control has not been developed.
 Instead start by working out three times a week and setting small weekly nutrition goals like drinking more water, and eating organic veggies, one at a time.

 It’s important though that we have enough self-realization to know when we are too easy on ourselves and just making excuses, versus giving ourselves a deserved break and being realistic.
-This is when it’s helpful to have a trainer, coach, therapist or even a good friend who you set goals with and who can put you in check with your willpower and habit forming progress.
+For this reason, it’s helpful to have a trainer, coach, therapist, or even a good friend who you set goals with and who can put you in check with your willpower and habit-forming progress.

 It is also helpful to plan and organize our days, making fitness and health decisions ahead of time like packing your gym clothes the night before, making plans to meet a friend for training and knowing what you will make for dinner before you get home.
 That way you are not faced with a decision that requires drastic willpower implementation, you just have to plan it, commit to it, and show up to put in work.

 This topic reminds me of a magnet on the cable cross-over at one of the gyms where I worked.
 It said, “Do one thing each day that scares you.”
 I like that idea… when it comes to willpower try to think of it this way: